stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-responding-to-the-requests-of-seeds-of-soldarity.md

 * Gratitude, love, hope and rectitude, upon seeing [thisisstephenreid.com](https://thisisstephenreid.com) which acknowledges the significant learning journey I've been on since the last of the allegations in 2017
 * Acceptance, sadness, regret and remorse, as I totally switched off from social media

-<br />Having had some time to reflect, converse and move through this process, I would like to address the collective's requests as a follow up to my [first blog](https://stephenreid.net/blog/2021/06/11/response-to-allegations-by-whoisstephenreid.html).
+Having had some time to reflect, converse and move through this process, I would like to address the collective's requests as a follow up to my [first blog](https://stephenreid.net/blog/2021/06/11/response-to-allegations-by-whoisstephenreid.html).

 *Publicly acknowledge the serious harms outlined in the testimonials, the patterns of behaviour, and the deep hurt they have caused.*